Tanu Weds Manu Returns: India

-Saibal Chatterjee of NDTV gave the film a rating of 3.5/5 and called it a ‘‘entertaining’’ and ‘‘engaging’’ film.
+Saibal Chatterjee of NDTV gave the film a rating of 3.5/5 and called it an "entertaining" and "engaging" film.
 Praising Ranaut's performance he wrote, ‘‘Kangana Ranaut, in a magnificently effective double role, powers the comic drama forward with an effortless act.
 The film vindicates the general belief that Kangana is currently in a zone where she can do no wrong; On one hand she is the bubbly and recklessly rebellious Tanu and on the other she embodies the no-nonsense persona of Datto, The actress fleshes out this pair of distinct individuals with such energy and finesse that it becomes difficult at times to tell that it is the same actress playing the two roles.
 In one word, astounding’’.
 Manjusha Patil of Koimoi gave the film a rating of 3.5/5 and wrote, ‘‘This is a real Desi rom com with a slightly quirky touch.
 It will leave a big smile on your face as you leave the theatre’’.
 Praising Ranaut's performance she further wrote, ‘‘This film belongs to Kangana Ranaut; This is another stellar performance by her after Queen (2014)’’.
 Sarita Tanwar of DNA gave the film a rating of 3.5/5 and called its dialogues ‘‘great’’, its characters ‘‘endearing’’ and the performances ‘‘top class’’.
 She called Ranaut the ‘‘crowning glory’’ of the film and wrote, ‘‘The film’s crowning glory is Kangana who betters herself with every film she does.
 This time, as Tanu, she gets to do much more in terms of diversity.
 But her portrayal of Kusum steals the show this time.
 Heartwarming, honest and edgy, Kangana as Kusum is the life of the film; Watch this film for the one-woman-show of Kangana Ranaut’’.
 Shubhra Gupta of The Indian Express gave the film a rating of 3/5 and praised Ranaut's performance by writing, ‘‘Kangana Ranaut plays it beautifully, mixing up the familiar with the new.
 I would buy a ticket for her’’.